-Sciences Po pour les Nations Unies is an association which centres itself around all thing international relations and diplomacy.
+Sciences Po pour les Nations Unies is an association which centres itself around all things international relations and diplomacy.
 The association has enjoyed great success at the recent WorldMUN, with three students Antoine Da Col, Roland Martial, and Mounia El Khawand, all winning prizes.
 We met Eve de Seguins Pazzis (president) and Chloé Bernard (vice president) to find out more.

 Can you tell us a bit about the association?